forem/selfhost/README.md

         - `pip3 install -r requirements.txt`
         - perform rest of setup
         - `deactivate` (leaves the virtual env)
-4) Generate an Ansible Vault password
+1) Generate an Ansible Vault password
     - `mkdir -p ~/.config/forem`
     - `pwgen -1 24|tee ~/.config/forem/selfhost_ansible_vault_password`
-5) Copy example Ansible Inventory from `inventory/example/setup.yml` to `inventory/forem/setup.yml`
+1) Copy example Ansible Inventory from `inventory/example/setup.yml` to `inventory/forem/setup.yml`
-6) Edit `inventory/forem/setup.yml` Ansible Inventory with your Forem settings
+1) Edit `inventory/forem/setup.yml` Ansible Inventory with your Forem settings
     - Edit the following Ansible inventory variables:
         - default_email (Admin Email for system to use)
         - forem_domain_name (A domain name that you own and set A records on at your DNS provider)
         - forem_subdomain_name (defaults to www)
         - forem_server_hostname (defaults to host)
-    - Generate and save Ansible Inventory secrets using [`ansible-vault encrypt_string`](https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypting-individual-variables-with-ansible-vault) for the variables below.
+    - If you used the setup script you can use the previously generated inventory secrets here.
+Otherwise, you have to use  [`ansible-vault encrypt_string`](https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypting-individual-variables-with-ansible-vault) to create the secrets listed below.
 See ["Required Ansible Vault secret variables" in the example setup.yml](https://github.com/forem/selfhost/blob/main/inventory/example/setup.yml#L64), which contains the required commands to generate each variable's value:
         - vault_secret_key_base
         - vault_imgproxy_key
         - vault_imgproxy_salt
         - vault_forem_postgres_password
+1) Setup SSH access for your cloud provider
-7. - If you choose to use **DigitalOcean or Google Cloud** as your cloud provider, you will need to generate a [SSH key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) and save it to `${HOME}/.ssh/forem`.
+    - If you choose to use **DigitalOcean or Google Cloud** as your cloud provider, you will need to generate a [SSH key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) and save it to `${HOME}/.ssh/forem`.
 Use `ls -lh ~/.ssh/forem*` to ensure you have both a `${HOME}/.ssh/forem` private key, and a corresponding `${HOME}/.ssh/forem.pub` public key.
    - If you use **AWS** as your cloud provider, you will need to generate an RSA-based SSH key and save it to the file path `~/.ssh/id_rsa.pub.`
    Please visit the **AWS RSA based SSH key** section in our [Self Host: Quick Start in Depth](https://forem.dev/foremteam/self-host-quick-start-in-depth-2165) guide for instructions on creating an RSA-based key.
-8) Pick a supported cloud provider and set it up on your workstation
+1) Pick a supported cloud provider and set it up on your workstation
     - [AWS](https://github.com/forem/selfhost#aws)
     - [DigitalOcean](https://github.com/forem/selfhost#digitalocean)
     - [Google Cloud](https://github.com/forem/selfhost#google-compute)
-9) Run the Ansible Playbook for your chosen cloud provider
+1) Run the Ansible Playbook for your chosen cloud provider
     - [AWS](https://github.com/forem/selfhost#provision)
     - [DigitalOcean](https://github.com/forem/selfhost#provision-1)
     - [Google Cloud](https://github.com/forem/selfhost#provision-2)
-10) Once your Forem VM is set up with your chosen cloud provider, you will need to point DNS at the IP address that is output at the end of the provider playbook.
+1) Once your Forem VM is set up with your chosen cloud provider, you will need to point DNS at the IP address that is output at the end of the provider playbook.
-11) Once DNS is pointed at your Forem VM, you will need to restart the Forem Traefik service (`sudo systemctl restart forem-traefik.service`) [via SSH on your Forem server](https://github.com/forem/selfhost#ssh-examples) to generate a TLS cert.
+1) Once DNS is pointed at your Forem VM, you will need to restart the Forem Traefik service (`sudo systemctl restart forem-traefik.service`) [via SSH on your Forem server](https://github.com/forem/selfhost#ssh-examples) to generate a TLS cert.
-12) Go to your Forem domain name and create your first account.
+1) Go to your Forem domain name and create your first account.
 Please see the Forem Admin documentation located [here](https://admin.forem.com/) for more information on setting up your Forem.

 ----